gogetdata/ggd-cli/README.md

 1) Adding the required conda channels including ggd specific channels:

-- ggd data packages are hosted on the conda cloud through the ggd-genomics channel.
+- ggd data packages are hosted on the Anaconda cloud through the ggd-genomics channel.
 You will need to add this channel to your configured conda channels.
 You will also need to add the channels that have the software dependencies for building these data packages.
 Run the following commands:

 ```
 $ conda config --add channels defaults